GZancewicz/dynamic-synaxarion/README.md

 # dynamic-synaxarion
-Eastern Orthodox Synaxarion in graph form showing relationships between entities
+Eastern Orthodox Synaxarion in graph form showing relationships between persons

 ## How to Start the App